What Are External Links? (+ Best Practices)

 What are External Links?

+External links SEO refers to the practice of using external links to improve a website’s search engine optimization.
 External links, also known as outbound links, are hyperlinks that lead from one website to another.
 They can be created by copying and pasting the URL of the other web page into the text of your document, or by using a HTML <a> tag.
 When an external link is clicked, the web browser will open a new window or tab and load the third-party’s web page.

 External links can be found in a variety of places, including text links, image links, and anchor text.
 They can also be placed in different parts of a webpage, such as in the header, footer, or sidebar.